 The historical funding success rate has been 30% in both tracks.
 About three-fourths of grants have been awarded to Health Sciences faculty and one-fourth to Main Campus faculty investigators.
 This parallels the funding that has been provided from the respective Senior Vice Presidents' offices to support the pilot grant program.
 Prior funded award examples are available on the Center's web page.

-Applicants are encouraged to contact Steering Committee members to discuss ideas for possible submissions.
-Steering Committee members are:
+Applicants are encouraged to contact Steering Committee members listed below to discuss ideas for possible submissions or to provide assistance with your submission.